• Home

 Fine (Geldbuße)

 Fines are the most common form of punishment for traffic violations in Germany.
-The amount is determined by a complex system of factors, including the severity of the offense, the driver’s income, and previous violations.
+For administrative traffic offenses, the amount is usually based on the official federal Bußgeldkatalog, with standard penalties depending on the type and severity of the offense.

 • The severity of the offense: Speeding, running a red light, and driving under the influence result in much higher fines than minor offenses like parking.

-• Previous offenses: Repeat offenders will get more severe penalties, including higher fines.
+• Previous offenses: Repeat offenders can receive more severe penalties, including higher fines, points, or a driving ban.

 Important

 Please note that the amounts can vary greatly.
-Minor offenses can result in fines of a few dozen euros, and serious offenses can result in fines of thousands of euros.
+Minor offenses can result in fines of a few dozen euros, and serious offenses can result in fines of thousands of euros, especially if the case becomes a criminal offense.

 Points on Driver’s License (Punkte im Flensburger Fahreignungsregister)